Faculty of Fine Arts, University of Lucknow: History

 The school was established as the School of Industrial Design on 1 November 1892.
 Initially located at Wingfield Manzil, it moved to Aminabad and later to Baans Mandi.
 A purpose-built structure was started in 1909 and inaugurated in 1911.
 Nathanial Herd was the first principal.
 The school was renamed as Government College School of Arts and Crafts in 1917.

-Asit Kumar Haldar was the first Indian to be appointed as a principle of the Lucknow College of Arts and Crafts.
+Asit Kumar Haldar was the first Indian to be appointed as a principal of the Lucknow College of Arts and Crafts.
 He occupied his position until he was superannuated at 55 in 1945.
 Prof. Sukhvir Sanghal, an eminent artist, was also the principal and professor at his alma mater, Lucknow School of Arts, Lucknow.
 He devotedly served the school throughout his career.

 The Indian school of painting was brought to the curriculum in 1925, and graphic arts courses were introduced in 1963.
 Former principal Jai Kishan Agarwal received the International Print Biannale Florence Italy award in 1974.
 In 1975 the college merged with the University of Lucknow as a constituent college and its three National diploma courses were converted into degree courses.

+Mural and sculptural relief of Samudra Manthan (Churning of the Ocean) at the Faculty of Fine Arts.